 Why UMass Boston?

-UMass Boston is recognized as a world-class research university with a reputation for linking research to economic development and community well-being.
-And, the College of Management has been recognized by the Aspen Institute’s Business & Society program as among the top 75 business schools in the world for leadership in researching and teaching about the social impacts of business.
-The location, breadth, and depth of University offerings, and faculty expertise, all offer doctoral students the chance to maximize their investment in their education.
+UMass Boston is recognized as a world-class research university with a reputation for linking rigorous research to economic development and community well-being.
+The campus is part of the University of Massachusetts system.
+The College of Management is AACSB accredited (some colleges will only employ PhD graduates from AACSB accredited institutions), and has been recognized by the Aspen Institute’s Business & Society program as among the top 75 business schools in the world for leadership in researching and teaching about the social impacts of business.
+OSC faculty have received awards for their impactful research to better understanding the role of business in society, and are regularly cited in the popular media, including The Conversation, Boston Globe, The Guardian, and other outlets.
+The college is home to the Entrepreneurship Center, the Financial Services Forum, the Center for Sustainable Enterprise and Regional Competitiveness, and the Center for Collaborative Leadership.
+The location, breadth, and depth of university offerings, and faculty expertise, all offer doctoral students the chance to maximize their investment in a research degree.

-Specialization: Doctoral students will have the choice to create their own specialties in conjunction with their interests and faculty expertise.
-The various University centers and programs serve as additional resources for students as they craft their particular course of study.
-A wide variety of relevant electives are also offered through other doctoral programs on campus, particularly in Public Policy and Global Studies, as well as a program of courses at Boston area universities, for example, attending research seminars such as the Economic Sociology series hosted by Harvard and MIT or participating in the Graduate Consortium on Women’s Studies of which UMass Boston is a member.
+Specialization: Doctoral students are able to create their own coursework specialties in conjunction with their interests and faculty expertise.
+Various university centers and programs serve as additional resources for students as they craft their particular course of study.
+A wide variety of relevant electives are also offered through other doctoral programs on campus, particularly in public policy and global studies, as well as through programs at other Boston area universities.

-Location: The College of Management at UMass Boston is centrally located in one of the world’s premier cities for finance, technology, health care, social services, not-for-profits, consulting, and the arts.
-The opportunities for study, research, and outreach by doctoral students are in abundance in the Boston area.
+Location: The College of Management at UMass Boston is centrally located in one of the world’s premier cities for research, finance, technology, health care, social services, not-for-profits, education, consulting, and the arts.
+The opportunities for study, research, and outreach by doctoral students are abundant in the Boston area.
 Students will be able to leverage relationships among faculty and industry leaders, while conducting their own research.
 Learn more about campus life.